Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature: Discussion

-The ESG/DLT content density citation graph, derived from 505 papers, comprises 10,172 nodes (each node representing a citation) with 15,898 edges and 20,111 temporal edges connecting the publications across time.
-This graph facilitates narrowing down the publications specific to the ESG/DLT intersection.
+The ESG/DLT content density citation graph, derived from 505 papers, comprises 10,172 nodes (each node representing a citation), 15,898 edges, and 20,111 temporal edges connecting the publications over time.
+This graph facilitates narrowing down the publications specific to the ESG/DLT intersection (see \autoref{fig:workflow} and \autoref{subsubsec:DatasetFiltering}).
+The ESG/DLT network (\autoref{fig:netClusterLevel}) reveals a distinctive pattern in research evolution, particularly evident in the second layer of references, where multidisciplinary research demonstrates increased prevalence (\autoref{fig:netClusterLevel} and \autoref{fig:netESGDensity}).
+This layer exhibits a notable concentration of \ac{esg}-focused investigations, especially regarding energy consumption and efficiency optimization of blockchain systems (\autoref{fig:netESGDensity}).
+The peripheral references display an even broader interdisciplinary scope, which extends beyond traditional computer science boundaries into domains such as finance and environmental studies.
+This is likely because, as the \ac{dlt} field develops, interdisciplinary research emerges.

-In terms of our analysis of the citation network, \autoref{fig:seedvsfiltered} and \autoref{fig:netClusterLevel} indicate that foundational publications, particularly those introducing Bitcoin, Ethereum, and other early blockchain technologies, have significantly influenced subsequent research.
-This is evident from their high citation counts and anchoring positions in the network (see \autoref{fig:netClusterLevel}).
-Similar to the topics graph (\autoref{fig:topicsGrowth}), in our ESG/DLT citation network, Nakamoto's Bitcoin whitepaper \citep{Nakamoto2008Bitcoin:System} emerges as a central node (\autoref{fig:netClusterLevel}), emphasizing its foundational impact on \ac{dlt} research \cite{Yli-Huumo2016WhereReview, Spychiger2021UnveilingBlockchain}.
-This network also prominently features other key \ac{dlt} innovations, including Hashcash \cite{Back2002HashcashCounter-Measure} as a precursor to Bitcoin's \ac{pow} implementation, Ethereum's popularization of smart contracts in 2014 \cite{ButerinEthereum:Platform.}, and PPCoin's 2012 development of \ac{pos} \cite{King2012PPCoin:Proof-of-Stake}, indicating significant milestones in \ac{dlt} evolution.
+The network (\autoref{fig:seedvsfiltered} and \autoref{fig:netClusterYears}) shows a publication surge between 2008 and 2011 of $\sim$191.03\%, aligning with Bitcoin's release and its subsequent influence on diverse \ac{dlt} research areas, particularly in consensus mechanisms (\autoref{fig:labelsDensity}\footnote{The \texttt{Blockchain Name} entities identified before 2007, such as HashCash \citep{Back2002HashcashCounter-Measure}, reflect the standard industry practice of using \enquote{Blockchain} as a generic term for any consensus-based \ac{dlt} system, a convention we maintain in our taxonomic classification.}).
+Notably, Bitcoin's persistent and increasing significance in research attention (see also \autoref{subsec:TopicsNetwork}), despite the emergence of alternative solutions, demonstrates a \enquote{Lindy effect} \citep{Goldman1964LindysLaw, Mandelbrot1983TheNature}, where the protocol's longevity correlates with its continued academic interest.
+As Bitcoin gained more public attention after its appearance in 2008, often driven by price action, the research community evaluated this new technology, particularly Bitcoin's \ac{pow} \citep{Vukolic2016TheReplication,Biryukov2015Proof-of-workRelay}, for potential unaccounted environmental costs \citep{deVries2018BitcoinsProblem,Mora2018Bitcoin2C} or negative externalities \citep{Jones2022EconomicGold,Papp2023BitcoinDecisions}.